Hemanthkumar-Github/student-dropout-backend/README.md

   - Dropout Risk (0 = No Dropout, 1 = Dropout)
   - Dropout Probability (%)

-The trained model is stored as:
+The trained model is stored as: dropout_model.pkl